Chart Color Schemes

 Spence has shown very soft population growth performance across periods assessed by AreaSearch

-As of February 2026, the estimated population of the suburb of Spence (ACT) is around 2,521 people.
-This reflects a decrease from the 2021 Census figure of 2,587 people, indicating a drop of 66 individuals or approximately 2.6%.
-AreaSearch's estimation, based on examination of the latest ERP data release by the ABS in June 2024 and validation of two new addresses since the Census date, supports this population figure.
-This results in a population density ratio of 1,658 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Natural growth contributed approximately 59.0% of overall population gains during recent periods.
+The population of the suburb of Spence (ACT) is estimated at around 2,537 as of May 2026, a decrease of 50 people from the 2021 Census figure of 2,587.
+This reduction represents a 1.9% change since the last census.
+The current population estimate is based on AreaSearch's validation of new addresses following the examination of the latest ERP data release by the ABS in June 2025, along with an additional two validated new addresses since the Census date.
+This results in a population density ratio of 1,669 persons per square kilometer, which exceeds the average seen across national locations assessed by AreaSearch.
+Natural growth contributed approximately 59.0% of overall population gains during recent periods in Spence.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, age group growth rates from the ACT Government's SA2 area projections are used, also with a base year of 2022.
-According to these projections, over the period up to 2041, the suburb's population is expected to decline by 280 persons.
-However, specific age cohorts like those aged 85 and over are projected to grow, with an increase of 25 people anticipated in this group.
+For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections are used, also based on 2022.
+Population projections indicate a decline in overall population for Spence over time.
+According to these projections, the suburb's population is expected to decrease by 272 persons by 2041.
+However, specific age cohorts are anticipated to grow, notably the 85 and over age group, which is projected to increase by 26 people during this period.

 Frequently Asked Questions - Population